When You Need To Plan For The Future, We Can Help

 For your FREE 20-minute phone consult to see if we can help, call us today at (303) 758 0680.
 You can also reach us online.

 Why You Need An Estate Plan

 If you pass away without a will and/or estate plan, Colorado law will determine what happens to your property.
-So as long as you are all right with state law controlling how your assets will be distributed, you don’t need an estate plan in place.
+So as long as you are okay with state law controlling how your assets will be distributed, you don’t need an estate plan in place.
 However, if you are like most people and prefer to have control over your own property, we at The Hughes Law Firm can assist you.
 Indeed, we can help you with a wide range of estate planning tools and methods, including: